Superliner (railcar): Equipping the fleet

-In the mid-1980s Canada's Via Rail contemplated replacing its aging Budd-built steam-heated cars with Superliners.
+In the mid-1980s, Canada's Via Rail contemplated replacing its aging Budd-built steam-heated cars with Superliners.
 The order would have consisted of 130 cars, valued at CA$450 million, to be built by a consortium of Bombardier Transportation and the Urban Transportation Development Corporation.
 Via tested several Amtrak Superliners in revenue service between Edmonton and Winnipeg in 1984–85.
 Ultimately Via chose to rebuild its Budd cars to use head end power (HEP) instead of ordering new equipment.

 Superliner II

 Amtrak ordered 140 Superliner II cars from Bombardier Transportation in 1991; Bombardier had acquired the Superliner patents after Pullman-Standard's closure.
 The order consisted of 55 sleeping cars, 38 coaches, 20 dining cars, 15 lounges, and 12 transition-dormitory cars.
-The initial order cost $340 million, and included an option for 39 additional cars.
+The initial order cost $340 million.
 In late 1993 Amtrak exercised the option for 55 cars at a cost of $110 million, bringing the total order of Superliner II cars to 195.
 The option included ten dining cars, ten lounges, and 35 transdorms.
 Bombardier built the order in Barre, Vermont.